-Today is the feast of Saint Charles Borromeo (1538-1584), who, in his relatively brief life, filled more than most men in three lives.
+Charles in his relatively brief life filled more than most men in three lives.
 He was one of the rather rare good fruits of nepotism, being none other than the Pope’s nephew, from a noble family lineage.
-Said Pontiff, Pius IV, recognizing the qualities in the young Charles, then but 22 years old, appointed him a cardinal in 1560, and this back in the days when that office went along with much political power, riches, largesse, and, if one so desired, a life of ease and luxury.
+Said Pontiff, Pius IV, recognizing the qualities in the young Charles, then but 22 years old, appointed him a cardinal in 1560, and this back in the days when that office went along with much political power, riches, largesse, and, if one so desired, a life of ease and comfort.

-Charles chose the precise opposite, dedicating himself to his vocation with an extraordinary zeal, promoting what is curiously and erroneously termed the ‘Counter Reformation’, but which was in fact the true Reformation of the Church of Christ.
+Numerous other nepotistic ‘cardinal-nephews’ had chosen to immerse themselves what the world might offer, but Charles chose the precise opposite, dedicating himself to his vocation with an extraordinary zeal to the true Reformation of the Church of Christ.
 He promoted austerity and discipline amongst the clergy, as well as piety and learning, leading always by example.
-And it was Cardinal Borromeo who, almost by sheer force of his own will, intellect and holiness, brought the third session of the Council of Trent to an admirable and glorious conclusion, which clarified and solidified the Church’s doctrine in the face of the Protestant, well, what shall we call it in the spirit of ecumenism, the Protestant questioning?
+And it was Cardinal Borromeo who, almost by sheer force of his own will, intellect and holiness, brought the third session of the Council of Trent (1545 – 1563) to an admirable and glorious conclusion, which clarified and solidified the Church’s doctrine and practice.

 Charles was ordained a priest in 1563 (cardinals up until quite recently could be, and sometime were, laymen), and was appointed Archbishop of Milan a year later, in 1564.
 His reforms there met with much resistance, even an attempt on his life, but he again led by his own saintly example, putting into practical effect the reforms called for by the recently completed Tridentine Council.
 By his diplomacy and numerous writings, he influenced the Church in this tumultuous time, as well as world affairs, including the troubling state of the Church in England.
 Edmund Campion, the great Jesuit and future martyr, stayed with Bishop Charles for eight days of prayer and conversation, before his fateful return to England.